 The certain restrictions or considerations that you must go through are:

-- You should always check whether any ingredients are listed in Schedule IV of the poison standard.
+- You should always check whether any ingredients are listed in Schedule IV of the Australian Poisons Standard.

 - You should also be aware of the other factors, such as the medicine package for the dose size, that influence how a medicine can be imported.